Gastric bypass surgery: Alcohol metabolism

 Post-operative gastric bypass patients develop a lowered tolerance for alcoholic beverages because their altered digestive tract absorbs alcohol at a faster rate than people who have not undergone the surgery.
 It also takes a post-operative patient longer to reach sober levels after consuming alcohol.
 In a study conducted on 36 post-operative patients and a control group of 36 subjects (who had not undergone surgery), each subject drank a 5 oz. glass of red wine and had the alcohol in their breath measured to evaluate alcohol metabolism.
-The gastric bypass group had an average peak alcohol breath level at 0.08%, whereas the control group had an average peak alcohol breath level of 0.05%.
-It took on average 108 minutes for the gastric bypass patients group to return to an alcohol breath of zero, while it took the control group an average of 72 minutes.
+The gastric bypass group had an average peak alcohol breath level of 0.08%, whereas the control group had an average peak alcohol breath level of 0.05%.
+It took an average of 108 minutes for the gastric bypass patients group to return to an alcohol breath of zero, while it took the control group an average of 72 minutes.

 Pica

-There have been reported cases in which pica recurs after gastric bypass in patients with a pre-operative history of the disorder, which are possibly due to iron deficiency.
+There have been reported cases in which pica recurs after gastric bypass in patients with a pre-operative history of the disorder, which is possibly due to iron deficiency.
 Pica is a compulsive tendency to eat substances other than normal food.
 Some examples would be people eating paper, clay, plaster, ashes, or ice.
 Low levels of iron and hemoglobin are common in patients who have undergone gastric bypass.
 One study reported on a female post-operative gastric bypass patient who was consuming eight to ten 32 oz. glasses of ice a day.
-The patient's blood test revealed iron levels of 2.3 mmol/L and hemoglobin level of 5.83 mmol/L. Normal iron blood levels of adult women are 30 to 126 µg/dL and normal hemoglobin levels are 12.1 to 15.1 g/dl.
-This deficiency in the patient's iron levels may have led to the increase Pica activity.
+The patient's blood test revealed iron levels of 2.3 mmol/L and hemoglobin level of 5.83 mmol/L. Normal iron blood levels of adult women are 30 to 126 μg/dL and normal hemoglobin levels are 12.1 to 15.1 g/dL.
+This deficiency in the patient's iron levels may have led to an increase in Pica activity.
 The patient was then given iron supplements that brought her hemoglobin and iron blood levels to normal levels.
 After one month, the patient's eating diminished to two to three glasses of ice per day.
 After one year of taking iron supplements the patient's iron and hemoglobin levels remained in a normal range and the patient reported that she did not have any further cravings for ice.